snaraender0937n/Function_Generator_OpAmp_741/README.md

 ## 📌 Overview

-This project implements an analog function generator capable of producing **sine, square, and triangular waveforms** using operational amplifiers (IC 741).
-The system uses a dual power supply derived from AC mains and multiple signal processing stages including oscillator, comparator, and integrator circuits.
+This project implements an analog function generator capable of producing **sine, square, and triangular waveforms** using operational amplifiers.
+The design includes a dual power supply and multiple signal processing stages.

 ---